If you’ve been blogging for a while, it happens.

 Your mind is blank.

-How to blog in a drought
+How to keep blogging in a drought

 The reason I’m writing about this now is that I have hit a drought.